The Roots Tracing Journey

 5) Am I prepared for the physical, psychological and financial challenges and responsibilities, which may surface from this roots tracing journey

-6) Do I have a strong, healthy support network (family, friends, and professionals with knowledge and experience) to walk with me on my roots tracing journey? l, psychological and financial challenges and responsibilities, which may surface from this roots tracing journey?
+6) Do I have a strong, healthy support network (family, friends, and professionals with knowledge and experience) to walk with me on my roots tracing journey?
+Including psychological and financial challenges and responsibilities, which may surface from this roots tracing journey?